-It may not seem like a big deal, but making sure the fixtures in our home meet our changing needs as we age has a direct effect on our safety.
+It may not seem like a big deal but making sure the fixtures in your aging-in-place home meet the changing needs of your parent as they age has a direct impact on their long-term safety.
 Faucets are no exception.

 - Unique room requirements